sicong-li-arm/gemma-unity-plugin/README.md

 -   **UniTask** >= 2.5.10 ([link](https://github.com/Cysharp/UniTask.git))\
     This is used by `GemmaManager` to handle asynchronous operations and ensure callbacks (like `onTokenReceived`) can safely interact with the Unity API from background threads.

-Note that if you add this package to your project using UPM, Unity should automatically fetch UniTask for you.
+Note that if this package is added to a Unity project using UPM, Unity should automatically fetch UniTask based on the dependency information.

 ## Setup & Usage